go-vela/site/content/tour/secrets.md

 For this, we introduce pipeline secrets as a pattern to keep sensitive data safe.
 Secrets are always retrieved at the beginning of a pipeline before any services, stages, or steps are created or started.

-They are answer when you don’t want to provide that sensitive information in plain text.
+They are the answer when you don’t want to provide that sensitive information in plain text.

 Let's go back to our Docker image used within the plugin tutorial and focus only on the repository secrets type.
 You can learn about all secret types in the [internal secrets example](/docs/usage/examples/secrets_internal/).